Blacksmoke16/oq/README.md

 A performant, portable `jq` wrapper thats facilitates the consumption and output of formats other than JSON; using `jq` filters to transform the data.

-* Portable single binary for Linux/MacOS, statically linked for usage on Linux machines.
+* Compiles to a single binary for easy portability.
 * Performant, similar performance with JSON data compared to `jq`.
 Slightly longer execution time when going to/from a non JSON format.

 ## Installation